-The main objectives of the campaign were to build awareness with their audience and, beyond that, to get their audience to see VW as an innovative brand.
+The main objectives of the campaign were to build audience awareness and, beyond that, to get the audience to see VW as an innovative brand.
 It’s safe to say their efforts worked.

-The campaign not only engaged,, but it clearly served its purpose.
-A forced exposure study revealed that the campaign boosted awareness and their innovative attribute rating.
+The campaign not only engaged, but it clearly served its purpose.
+A forced exposure study revealed that the campaign boosted awareness and VW's innovative attribute rating.

-To spread awareness and adoption of their new credit card – the American Express Cobalt Card – with the young professional audience in Canada, American Express teamed up with Buzzfeed.
+To spread awareness and adoption of its new credit card – the American Express Cobalt Card – with the young professional audience in Canada, American Express teamed up with Buzzfeed.

 The card is designed for this audience in that it gives 5x the reward for eligible eats and drinks and 2x the award for eligible travel.
-Buzzfeed highlighted the features of the card to the appropriate audience by highlighting great dining spots, travel ops and inspiring recipes—In other words, really going all-in on this young, work-hard-play-hard audience that is ready and willing to put their disposable income to good use.
+Buzzfeed highlighted the features of the card to the appropriate audience by focusing on great dining spots, travel ops and inspiring recipes – in other words, really going all-in on this young, work-hard-play-hard audience that is ready and willing to put their disposable income to good use.